 Despite the strong Brit pedigree of the 15-ish actors that have played Doctor Who over the past six decades, there’s one Time Lord that doesn’t belong: the Doctor Who that came to Vancouver.

 In the mid-‘90s, there was an effort to bring Doctor Who to American audiences.
 Doctor Who-producer BBC partnered with Universal and FOX for a one-off TV movie.
 The hope was that it could be a backdoor pilot to a new series, and spoiler: that was not the case.

-There’s a scene in the telefilm that cuts to clips from Frankenstein as the new Doctor regenerates, and it makes perfect sense.
+There’s a not-at-all-subtle scene in the telefilm that cuts to clips from Frankenstein as the new Doctor regenerates, and it makes perfect sense.
 This version of Doctor Who is an odd mash-up unlike any of the others: he’s a British icon made for American audiences brought to life in Vancouver.

 One of the things Doctor Who fans love to talk about is who “their” Doctor is.
 It’s nerd-speak for describing which Doctor is either their favourite, or the one that introduced them to the world of Who.
 I’m guessing not many people ever pick McGann’s maudlin Doctor as “theirs” but I’d like to make the case that Vancouver should embrace Paul McGann’s short-lived Eighth Doctor as ours.